PDMC Performance assessments

 What will Performance Assessments consist of?

-Introductory Assessment - two pieces from the PDMC syllabus, two scales, and a short sightreading test (playing a simple piece of unknown music presented by the examiner).
+Introductory Assessment - Two pieces from the PDMC syllabus, two scales, and a short sightreading test (playing a simple piece of unknown music presented by the examiner).
 This is similar to official exam board Initial Grade requirements.

-Level 1 Assessment -three pieces from the PDMC syllabus, three scales and also an appropriate sightreading test.
+Level 1 Assessment - Three pieces from the PDMC syllabus, three scales and also an appropriate sightreading test.
 The Level 1 certificate will be similar to official exam board Grade 1 requirements.

 All pupils will receive written feedback on their performance and successful candidates will receive a Certificate of Achievement.